 "If a person is a couch potato all week and tries to jump into a significant activity for a few hours on the weekend, it could cause blood glucose that is too low or even an injury."

-Blood sugar is more likely to go too low and cause hypoglycemia in people who take insulin or certain diabetes medications (such as INVALID ARTICLE ID).
+Blood sugar is more likely to go too low and cause hypoglycemia in people who take insulin or certain diabetes medications (such as sulfonylureas).